splitbrain/bql-label-printer/README.md

 Elements containing an `input` class can be edited through the form.

+Divs with the `qrcode` class will be converted to a QR Code.
+They also need the `input` class and a `data-value` attribute instead of an inner text.

 ## Feedback

 Please feel free to submit feedback in the form of pull requests.